Extensive Guide to Bluetooth Low Energy (BLE) Beacons

 BLE Beacon Use Cases

-Let’s face it, hearing about beacon specifications can get a bit dry sometimes; you want to see some real world examples and how you can benefit as well.
-We’ll go through specific use cases in retail, events, and tourism.
-These aren’t even all the uses cases, even the wifi baby monitor at Comfortcam have it.
+Let’s face it, hearing about beacon specifications can be a bit dry sometimes; you want to see some real world examples and how you can benefit as well.
+We’ll go through specific use cases in retail, events, tourism, and manufacturing.

 Retail is probably one of the most mature and fastest growing industries that are using beacons today.
 Business Insider predicts that beacons will directly result in over $40 billion in US retail sales in 2016.
 Beacon technology is a great opportunity for retailers to see what items customers are most interested in and plan their store layout accordingly, heck they’re even on some coolers now.